-- Co-ordinate and therefore try to improve the overall delivery of services provided by public bodies and voluntary organisations. - consult upon and approve the Community Strategy and its daughter document the Neighbourhood Renewal Strategy - and review them annually. - coordinate and add value to the work of the many partnerships already operating in the Borough. - To agree the use of the Neighbourhood Renewal Fund. - To lobby central and regional Government in the pursuit of the partnership's aims and objectives.
+- co-ordinate and therefore try to improve the overall delivery of services provided by public bodies and voluntary organisations. - consult upon and approve the Community Strategy and its daughter document the Neighbourhood Renewal Strategy - and review them annually. - coordinate and add value to the work of the many partnerships already operating in the Borough. - to agree the use of the Neighbourhood Renewal Fund. - to lobby central and regional Government on issues of concern to the Partnership.